I am passionate about enhancing children’s communication skills and have specialist experience as a paediatric dysphagia therapist.

 I spent ten years working for the NHS in schools and hospitals, in both acute and community settings.
 During this time, I worked for a number of Primary Care Trusts (now Clinical Commissioning Groups) offering

 training, supervision and clinical-based research.
 In 2005, I moved to the Middle East and established a speech and language therapy practice in Bahrain.
-I continue to visit Bahrain regularly and am currently working with St Christopher's School, Bahrain, piloting ICAN's Talk Boost KS1 in the Middle East.
+I continue to visit Bahrain regularly and offer I CAN's Talk Boost training programmes across the region.

 I returned to the UK in 2013 and alongside my clinical practice I undertook a Joint Professional Practice MSc in Speech and Language Therapy: Advanced

 Practice in Schools with City University and UCL's Institute of Education.
+As well as independent practice I currently work for the charity, I CAN, as a Speech and Language Advisor.
 With over 20 years experience in the field of paediatric speech and language therapy, psychology and education I offer an evidence based approach with proven outcomes to children, young people, their families, schools and other organisations.